zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

 ---
 [Flask](https://pypi.org/project/Flask) is a popular micro-framework written in Python.
 It has a very small core and it is very easy to extend.
 There are barely any restrictions or fixed structures for Flask framework, which means, it is also very easy to mess things up.
 In this tutorial series, I will try to demonstrate how to build a Flask RESTful application from scratch.

-There are already tons of tutorials out there on building Flask RESTful applications.
-Flask itself is very well documented.
-There are lots of options to quick-start a Flask application, for example, [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful).
-These are all very good resources, and should be explored.
-However, almost none of them are suitable for starting a codebase that can support a long term real world projects.
-Having worked on several large Flask projects over the last couple of years, I think the best way to learn Flask application development is to start from scratch.
-The main goal of this tutorial series is to guide the reader though every steps of designing, testing, distributing a RESTful application using Flask.
-I will try to include as many references as possible along with tips on best practices where applicable.
+There are tools such as [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful) to quick-start a Flask application.
+However, having worked on several large Flask projects over the last couple of years, I think the best way to learn Flask application development is to start from scratch.
+The main goal of this tutorial series is to guide the reader through every step of designing, testing, distributing and deploying a Flask RESTful application.
+I will include tips on best practices where applicable.

 In part 1 of this series, we will focus on:

-* Preparing project directory
+* Preparing the project directory
-* Creating and configuring an application
+* Creating and configuring a flask application
 * Adding a resource endpoint and testing
-* Preparing distribution packages and testing
+* Preparing distribution packages and deployment

-Complete source code for **part 1** can be checked out from [here](https://github.com/zobayer1/flask-tutorial).

-### Add initial files
+## **Add initial files**

 Alright, let's start by creating our project's root directory, let's call it `flask-tutorial`.
 All our project files will reside within this directory.
 Let's quickly create three essential files within this directory: